JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Let's use git to create a separate version to work on #DONE
 - Let's create a new branch separate from the main branch where I will work on Messaging then then merge them #DONE
 - Separate page where users can message each other
+- Better image for the gif upload button
 - Merge the Messages branch with the main branch

 ## Recommended Users to follow